Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ```

 #### Klarna payment
-For Klarna payment it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) with `makePaymentRequest`.
+For Klarna payment it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) in `makePaymentRequest`.
-Extension module can add the line item details for you if [the payment is added to a cart](https://docs.commercetools.com/http-api-projects-carts#add-payment).
+Extension module can add the line item details for you if [the payment was added to a cart](https://docs.commercetools.com/http-api-projects-carts#add-payment).

 [Update CTP payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `makePaymentRequest` custom field **WITHOUT** `lineItems` attribute.
 ```json